 Anjuli Wagner, MPH, PhD

 Postdoctoral Researcher, University of Washington, Department of Epidemiology

 PhD Student, University of Washington, Department of Epidemiology

-Title of Project: WhatsApp focus groups and respondent-driven sampling: novel approaches to engage diverse adolescents.
+Project: WhatsApp focus groups and respondent-driven sampling: novel approaches to engage diverse adolescents.

 How will the award further your project?
 This CFAR international pilot award will allow Drs.
 Wagner and Njuguna to begin a new methods project that leverages a popular mobile-based communication application, WhatsApp, to engage with adolescents outside of a clinical setting in Kenya.
 This represents a new direction for this junior team of researchers, who have worked together for 6 years on pediatric and adolescent HIV testing studies.
 They are joined by a group of several junior researchers who have diverse experience in qualitative methods, virtual focus groups, respondent-driven sampling for hard to reach populations, WhatsApp-based interventions for adolescents, and costing expertise.

 Research Director, Human and Social Development, Human Science Research Council